 api = endpoints.api_server([EchoApi])

-remote.Serviceobjects to the API server.
-If you have an API that is is implemented in several classes, then your
+endpoints.api_server.
+If you have an API that is implemented in several classes, then your

-remote.Servicesubclasses) that are defined in multiple files, then it is recommended to have a separate module for your API server in order to import all these class files.
+remote.Servicesubclasses) that are defined in multiple files, then we recommend that you create a separate module for the

-endpoints.api_servercode to the module where you define your API.
-If you are defining only a single API, define the API server in the API definition file because it doesn't need to import any other classes.
+endpoints.api_servercode to the module where you define your API because you don't need to import any other classes.

-app.yamlfile, map the API server you just created to the endpoints location as follows:
+app.yamlfile, map the web server you just created to the endpoints location as follows:

 handlers: # The endpoints handler must be mapped to /_ah/api. - url: /_ah/api/.* script: main.api